-STEEL U-CHANNEL POSTS:
+STEEL U-CHANNEL POSTS AND STEEL SQUARE TUBE SUPPORTS:

-Page 9-15 Subarticle 903-3(D) first paragraph, last sentence, delete the last sentence and add the following:
+Page 9-15 Subarticle 903-3(D) delete the last sentence in the first paragraph and add the following:

 Use posts of sufficient length to permit the appropriate sign mounting height.
 Spliced posts are not permitted on new construction.